olebole/irafdoc/doc/softools.mkpkg.rst

   <dt><b><b>-p </b><i>pkgname</i></b></dt>
   <!-- Sec='ARGUMENTS' Level=0 Label='' Line='\fB-p \fIpkgname\fR' -->
   <dd>Load the package environment for the named external package, e.g.,
-  <tt>"mkpkg -p noao update"</tt>.
+  <span style="font-family: monospace;">"mkpkg -p noao update"</span>.
 If the same package is always specified
   the environment variable or logical name PKGENV may be defined at the host level to accomplish the same thing.
 The package name <i>must</i>
   be specified when doing software development in an external or layered